doudou/snapsync/README.md

 Policies can be set at initialization time by passing additional arguments to 'snapsync init', or later with 'snapsync policy'.
 Run 'snapsync help init' and 'snapsync help policy' for more information.

+E.g. If you want to keep the most recent 23 hourly, 6 daily, 3 weekly, 11
+monthly, and 10 yearly snapshots:

+    $ snapsync policy /path/to/the/drive/snapsync/config_dir hour 23 day 6 week 3 month 11 year 10

+If you only want the most 10 most recent day's snapshots:

+    $ snapsync policy /path/to/the/drive/snapsync/config_dir day 10

 ## Manual usage